Binary stars take what they get: Evidence for Efficient Mass Transfer from Stripped Stars with Rapidly Rotating Companions: Method

 Figure~\ref{fig:combined_cartoon} illustrates this concept using $\phi$ Persei: the left panel depicts a scenario with fully conservative mass transfer ($\beta = 1$), where the accretor gains all the mass lost by the donor.
 The right panel shows the case where the efficiency is at its minimum allowed value, $\beta_{\rm min}$, which is where the progenitors had nearly equal initial masses.
 Any efficiency lower than $\beta_{\rm min}$ would necessitate $M_{\mathrm{donor,initial}} < M_{\mathrm{acc,initial}}$, violating the evolutionary constraint that the initially more massive star becomes the donor (the sdOB progenitor).

 This approach critically depends on an accurate relationship between a star's initial mass and its subsequent stripped (core) mass.
 We establish this relationship using detailed stellar evolution models computed with MESA (see Appendix~\ref{sec:appendix_mesa_config} for details, including an observationally calibrated, mass-dependent overshooting prescription).
-For the early Case B mass transfer scenario relevant here, we find a tight correlation between the initial mass and the resulting stripped star mass (see Figure~\ref{fig:MinitMstrip}).
+For stars between $2-10$ M$_\odot$ and for the early Case B mass transfer scenario relevant here, we find a tight correlation between the initial mass and the resulting stripped star mass (see Figure~\ref{fig:MinitMstrip}).

 To ensure robust constraints, our primary analysis utilizes a relation representing a strict lower limit to the stripped masses found in detailed binary evolution simulations (relation (1) in Figure~\ref{fig:MinitMstrip}), yielding conservative lower bounds on $\beta$.
 We also present results using a relation that better reflects the median predicted stripped masses from these simulations (relation (2) in Figure~\ref{fig:MinitMstrip}), which we consider our best-guess estimate.
 These relationships allow us to derive analytical expressions for the minimum mass transfer efficiency $\beta_{\rm min}$ as a function of the observed component masses ($M_{\rm sdOB}$ and $M_{\rm Be}$), presented in Equations~\ref{eq:beta_approximation} and \ref{eq:beta_approximation_incomplete_stripping} of Appendix~\ref{sec:appendix_mesa_config}.
 We also set a conservative upper-bound on $\beta$ by requiring the initial mass ratio $q = M_{\mathrm{acc,inititial}}/M_{\mathrm{donor,initial}} \ge 0.25$.
 This allows us to account for the fact that systems with more extreme mass ratios are expected to lead to unstable mass transfer \citep{soberman_stability_1997, temmink_coping_2023}.
 When quoting our best guess for $\beta$, we restrict the initial mass ratios further to $q \ge 0.5$ to account for the fact that systems with more extreme mass ratios likely get in contact due to thermal expansion of the accretor \citep{neo_effect_1977, wellstein_prasupernovaentwicklung_2001, de_mink_efficiency_2007}.